justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Learning-Engineering-Career-AGI.md

 - AGI combined with hardware can do any tasks a human does by itself and learn and improve over time

+### Conclusions

+- Future roles can require knowledge in multiple areas like technology and science and require adaptation
+- Do learn and talk with people regularly to update skills and be informed

 Below are areas to look at for preparing yourself

 ## Machine Learning and Deep Learning